lgeo3/ros_course_esme/ros-esme-ws/tp2/TP2.md

  rosservice call /reset
 ```

- 1. Define a subscriber that will get the pose of the turtle and update a global variable with this
+ 1. Define a subscriber that will get the pose of the turtle and update the global variable
- 2. Publish message to control the turtle (you can use multiple while loop)
+ 2. Publish the correct cmd message to control the turtle (you can use multiple while loop)

 ```python
  import rospy